Maui Top Sights and Attractions

 Kaanapali Beach is the signature beach of West Maui.

 Lahaina is a historic whaling village and lively west Maui hot spot.

 Makena Beach, also known as “Big Beach,” is one of the largest beaches in Maui.

-Molokini is a small island a few miles off of Maui’s southwestern coast that’s well suited for snorkelers and divers.
+Molokini is a small island a few miles off of Maui’s southwestern coast that’s well suited for snorkellers and divers.

-The Pools of Oheo, located just past Hana, are beautiful pools fed by cascading waterfalls.
+The Pools of Oheo, located just past Hana, are beautiful, swimmable pools fed by waterfalls.

 A rural, artistic community on the slopes of Upcountry Maui, Makawao is home to the Paniolo, or Hawaiian cowboy.